bertocq/bertocq.github.io/source/_posts/2013-07-03-zte-open-unboxing.markdown

 After basic configuration updates kicked in!
 The basic pack its enough for starters, although the game pack doesn't fit my taste.
 In the list you can uncheck updates.

-{% img center https://lh5.googleusercontent.com/-SrFJI-saUSs/UdRuR8579eI/AAAAAAAAD_M/aFP3kjL1IGY/w987-h740-no/P1080125.JPG 500 auto 'You can uncheck the updates you dont want now' 'You can uncheck the updates you dont want now' %}
+{% img center https://lh5.googleusercontent.com/-SrFJI-saUSs/UdRuR8579eI/AAAAAAAAD_M/aFP3kjL1IGY/w987-h740-no/P1080125.JPG 500 500 'You can uncheck the updates you dont want now' 'You can uncheck the updates you dont want now' %}

 A quick comparation with the GeeksPhone Keon & Peak models.